-I know designer Kathryn Ireland’s gorgeous book Summers in France also made an impression on you since like Ireland, you are also British and living in LA.
+I know Kathryn Ireland’s gorgeous book Summers in France also made an impression on you since like Ireland, you are also British and lived in LA.

 “Her beautiful book inspired me greatly!
 I admired her down to earth approach to the renovation of an old farmhouse in rural France while living in America and raising her children.
 We’re on a similar journey, and I have come to realize it takes time and much patience to create a home we will love spending summers in for years to come.”

-Your French farmhouse’s kitchen is so charming!
+Your French farmhouse kitchen is so charming!
 Did it require a lot of renovation?